Last updated on .

 1453

-On the exterior, a panel commemorates the presentation of the keys of the Galata colony to Mehmed the Conqueror (Mehmed II) on Tuesday morning, May 29, 1453 – the day the Ottomans conquered Constantinople.
+On the exterior, a plaque commemorates the presentation of the keys of the Galata colony to Mehmed the Conqueror (Mehmed II) on Tuesday morning, May 29, 1453 – the day the Ottomans conquered Constantinople.

-Panel on the Galata Tower in Beyoğlu, Istanbul, Turkey
+Commemorative plaque on the Galata Tower in Beyoğlu, Istanbul, Turkey

 Flight

-In the 1600s, Ottoman aviator Hezârfen Ahmet Çelebi used artificial wings to fly from the tower across the Bosporus to Üsküdar on the Asian side 6km away.
+In the 1600s, Ottoman aviator Hezârfen Ahmed Çelebi used artificial wings to fly from the tower across the Bosporus to Üsküdar on the Asian side 6km away.
 An account by legendary Ottoman traveler Evliya Çelebi tells the story in great detail:

 “First, he practiced by flying over the pulpit of Okmeydanı eight or nine times with eagle wings, using the force of the wind.
 Then, as Sultan Murad Khan was watching from the Sinan Pasha mansion at Sarayburnu, he flew from the very top of the Galata Tower and landed in the Doğancılar Square in Üsküdar, with the help of the south-west wind.
 Then Murad Khan granted him a sack of golden coins, and said: “This is a scary man.
 He is capable of doing anything he wishes.
 It is not right to keep such people,” and thus sent him to Algeria on exile.
 He died there.”